Keldysh pseudo-fermion functional renormalization group for quantum magnetism: Results

 We calculate the dynamical spin structure factor for correlations up to $l=10$ sites with different $J_2/J_1$ at $T=0.1J_1$.
 The temperature was chosen as a compromise between $T\ll J_1$ and the effects described in Sec.~\ref{sec:dimer}.
 The resulting spectra are shown in Fig.~\ref{fig:SpinChainFull}.
 Since, $\Im(\chi(\omega=0))=0$ is given by symmetry we only show the values for $\omega>0$, as the limit $\omega\to0$ in the structure factor Eq.~\eqref{eq:structreFactor} is ill-defined.
 The smallest frequency we use is $\omega=0.06$.
 This choice is arbitrary and results from the susceptibility calculation discretization.
 For larger $\omega$, some susceptibilities are slightly smaller than zero.
-We attribute this to numerical inaccuracies and set those values to zero since they are at least two orders of magnitude smaller compared to the results for small frequencies.
+We attribute this to numerical inaccuracies and set those values to zero since they are at least two orders of magnitude smaller compared with the results for small frequencies.
+Furthermore, we reproduced and added the corresponding numerical variational Monte Carlo (VMC) results from Ref. \cite{BeccaSpinChain} as a comparison for each coupling ratio $J_2/J_1$.

-All structure factors show the typical dome structure as well as the spinon continuum.
+All structure factors from the Keldysh PFFRG show the typical dome structure as well as the spinon continuum.
 Below the Majumdar-Ghosh point we get one maximum at $q=\pi$.
-In this phase one would also expect branches going down to $q=0$ as discussed in Sec.~\ref{sec:SpinChainRPA}.
+In this phase one would also expect branches going down to $q=0$ as discussed in Sec.~\ref{sec:SpinChainRPA} and visible in the VMC data.
 However, this is not resolved in our analysis as the susceptibility continuously decreases away from $q=\pi$.
 This means, that the additional channels cannot remedy the fact, that the paramagnetic phase which we cannot leave during the flow, suppresses these kind of branches.

+Additionally, the pseudo-fermion number constraint, is implemented only on average and thus does not prevent the inclusion of doubly occupied or empty sites in the flow.
+This, in turn, introduces finite-size spin chain effects into the results.
+Consequently, this is likely the primary cause of the broad continuum observed between $\omega = J$ and $\omega = 1.5J$, as demonstrated by the comparisons in the Supplemental Material \cite{NoteSM}.